 - 43. Bowland Ecology Ltd was commissioned by Rowland Homes Ltd to undertake an extended Phase 1 Ecology Survey and desk study of the site at Duxbury Park, Chorley (NGR: SD 588 160).
 The extended Phase 1 survey aimed to update phase 1 surveys previously undertaken by United Environmental Services in 2008 and Bowland Ecology Ltd in 2012 in support of planning application that has been granted to develop the site. - 44.
-The submitted information is currently being considered by Greater Manchester Ecology Unit and any comments they make will be reported on the addendum.
+Greater Manchester Ecology Unit has provided the following comments: